zulip/zulip/docs/production/deployment.md

 ### nginx configuration

-For `nginx` configuration, there's two things you need to setup:
+For `nginx` configuration, there's two things you need to set up:
 * The root `nginx.conf` file.
 We recommend using `/etc/nginx/nginx.conf` from your Zulip server for our recommended settings.
 E.g. if you don't set `client_max_body_size`, it won't be